mseminatore/ParserKit/README.md

 ## Why create this library?

 I have always been fascinated by the concepts behind compilers and interpreters.
-I gathered knowledge where and when I could and over time taught myself the basics of parsing technology.
-Over many years I've used what I've learned to create useful data serialization formats, small scripting languages, assemblers, and compilers.
+Over time, I gathered knowledge where and when I could and over time taught myself the fundamentals of parsing technology.
+I've used what I've learned to create several data serialization formats, small scripting languages, assemblers, and compilers.

-Parsing concepts are sometimes difficult to learn and explain, and the technology still seems mystical to many.
-So I decided that I would share my library.
-I hope that this library is helpful to others.
+Because parsing concepts can be difficult to learn and explain, and the technology still seems mystical to many.
+I decided to share this library in the hope that it may be helpful to others.

 ## How can I learn more about parsing?